ITU-BDSA23-GROUP17/Chirp/docs/report.md

 ```bash
 dotnet test --filter Category=Unit
 ```

 <a id="integration-test"> </a>

 ### Integration test

-The integration tests are designed to test how different parts of the application interacts with eachother.
+The integration tests are designed to test how different parts of the application interacts with each other.
 These tests involves instances of the database containers and checks if the application does the CRUD operations as expected.

-The integration tests test that the repositories classes are able to correctly recieve and modify the relevant data in the database.
+The integration tests test that the repositories classes are able to correctly receive and modify the relevant data in the database.

 <!--##### AuthorRepositoryTest